-This term will be a challenge for students, parents and teachers, as we adapt to this new style of learning and teaching away from the classrooms.
-We have been working extremely hard to create learning tasks that are accessible for each student’s needs and will provide an opportunity for them to develop as a learner.
+This term we will continue to have high expectations and make strong progress towards learning goals.
+We have been working extremely hard to improve learning tasks that are accessible for each student’s needs and will provide an opportunity for them to develop further as a learner.

 Writing will have a continued focus on editing skills, looking at different ways in which we can edit and critique a piece of writing.
-We will also be covering information reports, organisation, text structures, research skills, retells and emotive language.
-As always, our VOICES program provides students with essential writing skills and we will be looking into writing with ‘Voice’, the ability of the writer to connect effectively and appropriately with the reader in their own unique way.
+We will also be covering public speaking and biographies, with the greatly anticipated Wax Museum!
+As always, our VOICES program provides students with essential writing skills and we will be looking into each of these traits.
+Sound Waves remains a core focus for spelling and expanding students vocabulary.

-Throughout Home Learning, students will still be accessing Auslan, Physical Education and Art lessons once a week.
+Students will still be accessing Physical Education and Art lessons once a week.

-Mr Mason, Ms Cutler, Ms Greenaway, Mrs Kingston and Mrs Da Silva.
+Mr Mason, Ms Cutler, Ms Greenaway and Mrs Kingston.